 Another option is travel further North of Siargao and stay in Pacifico or Burgos.
 North Siargao is still undeveloped.
 However, demand is on the rise and you will find a decent amount of accommodation and a few restaurants and cafeterias.
 You will also be close to Siargao’s less visited tourist spots.

 ➥ This guide will help you choose the best area to stay and accommodation in General Luna.

 How to get Around Siargao

-With a scooter.
 That is the best way to get yourself to Siargao’s best corners and all the tourist spots.
 Scooters and motorbikes are the main mode of transport for both locals and tourists.
-Roads are good throughout the island.
-In General Luna there are loads of motorbike rental shops and prices start at around 500 PHP (€8.92) per day.
-And the longer you keep it, the less the price per day.
-However, we found the best prices in Dapa and paid 275 PHP (€4.90) per day for 7 days.

 An alternative for those who aren’t comfortable riding a scooter is to rent a tricycle with driver.
-This is the more expensive option and will cost 2000 PHP (€35.66) for the day.
+This is the more expensive option and will cost 2000 PHP ($41.63) for the day.

 Travel Inspiration for your trip in Siargao and the Philippines?